JnsLns/ptb_experiment_template/README.md

 #### Detailed version

 There are three coordinate reference frames (CRF) used here (see figure above).
-Although in most cases you only need to think about the first one.
+Although in most cases you only need to think about the first one (unless you modify lower-level code).

 * *__Presentation-area-based frame (pa):__* Used for all input to and output from the experimental script, that is, in trial generation (struct 'tg' loaded from